edzaga/sql-course/lectures/week1/lecture2.rst

 como el lenguaje SQL.

-To begin our study of operations on relations, we shall learn about a special algebra, called relattonal algebra (lectures 3 and), that consists of some simple but powerful ways to construct new relations from given relations.
+To begin our study of operations on relations, we shall learn about a special algebra, called relational algebra (lectures 3 and 4), that consists of some simple but powerful ways to construct new relations from given relations.
 When the given relations are stored data, then the constructed relations can be answers to queries about this data.